LabBench-Society/Protocols/repository/CTSCPMAUTO/README.md

 ## Results

 The compressor tested had a 24L air tank.
 With a 24L air tank it was possible to perform up to 16 sessions, with an average air pressure decrease per session of 32kPa.
-The air pressure decrease as a function of session is shown in Figure 3.
+The air pressure decrease as a function of session is shown in Figure 4.

 ![](result.png)

+*Figure 4: Air tank pressure at the end of a session as a function of the number of sessions performed.*

 ## Discusion